Paid Social

 Paid social could involve running full-funnel campaigns, creating ads to reach new audiences or deploying retargeting ads to re-engage viewers that abandoned carts or disengaged with your campaign.
 Most involve creative testing, budget optimization and targeting adjustments to improve ad performance.

-How to plan a paid social media campaign?
+How to plan a paid social advertising campaign?

 Start with clear business objectives and map out how your ads will reach buyers at different stages of the funnel and on different platforms.
 Set a budget and deploy creatives that match ad spec requirements of the channels you want to reach.
 Test your ad performance, refresh your creatives, and make adjustments where necessary.